About dashboards, charts, reports, & widgets

 The Test failures report provides a granular view of the top failing tests in the pipeline, along with the failure details.
 Summary charts are also provided for builds that indicate code coverage and test failures or success.

-Test analytics detail view
+Screenshot that shows a Test analytics detail view.

-Learn more about the Test failures report.
+For more information, see Test failures report.

 Pipeline duration report

-Learn more about the Pipeline duration report.
+For more information, see Pipeline duration report.

-In-context reports: Pipeline Test Failures
+In-context reports: Pipeline test failures

 Add custom work tracking fields

-You can add data to support reporting requirements by adding a custom field Inheritance process or On-premises XML process.
+Add data to support reporting requirements by adding a custom field: Inheritance process or On-premises XML process.

 Marketplace widgets and extensibility